kghudgens/RandysCoin/README.md

 # Randy's Coin

-Full stack web application created with the django framework.
+Full stack web application created with the Django framework.

 A web application that connects to the crypto market and gives real time prices for some of the major crypto currencies out today.